 Follow these steps to create a clear, concrete image of what you want to accomplish.

 - Take 10-15 minutes and write down a goal, big or small.

 Be very detailed in your description, so that if someone read it, they would know exactly what you want to achieve.
 By doing this, you are activating your visual cortex.
 Get as clear as possible.

 - Review what you wrote down. . . . and impress all the details into your mind.

 What does it feel like, look like, smell like to achieve your goal?
 This will prime your brain for action.
 You’ll notice your thoughts, feelings, and emotions will change . . . and your behavior will start to align with the goal, setting you on a path toward success.

-This is cognitive priming, and it stimulates the "genius" part of your brain located in the prefrontal cortex.
-Practicing creative visualization is another great way to train your brain for success.
+This is cognitive priming, and it stimulates the “genius” part of your brain located in the prefrontal cortex.
+Practicing creative visualization is another great way to train your subconscious mind for success.